cysouw/diathesis/text/c06_adverbials.md

 Yet, adverbials cast an even wider net as there are various diatheses that involve obligatory adverbials, like drops [@next a], see [@sec:adverbial-reflexive-drop], anticausatives [@next b], see [@sec:adverbial-reflexive-transitive-anticausative], applicatives [@next c], see [@sec:adverbials-applicative] and antipassives [@next d], see [@sec:adverbials-antipassive].

 ::: ex
 a.
-Ich lebe hier.
+Ich lebe hier. \
    Hier lebt es sich gut.
 b.
-Ich fahre den Lastwagen.
+Ich fahre den Lastwagen. \
    Der Lastwagen fährt sich gut.
 c.
-Ich fische in den Teich.
+Ich fische in den Teich. \
    Ich habe den Teich leergefischt.
 d.
-Ich sehe das Gemälde.
+Ich sehe das Gemälde. \
    Ich sehe mich satt an dem Gemälde.
 :::

-The adverbial construction discussed in this chapter include two clearly different kind of adverbials, namely depictive secondary predicates [@next a] and resultative secondary predicates [@next b].
+The adverbial construction discussed in this chapter include two clearly different kind of adverbials, namely depictive secondary predicates [@next a] and resultative adverbs [@next b].
 The syntactic structures and the valency alternations in which they appear turn out to be rather different, possibly warranting two different chapters.
 However, the current combination of these superficially very similar constructions allows me to sharpen the distinction and investigate similarities and differences between the two.

 ::: ex
 a.
 Ich habe meine Hose schnell gekauft.